TidalWavesNode/SN10_auto-config/README.md

 It is recommended for the purposes of this script to leave the generated wallet names as "default".
 Always back up your private keys in a safe and secure location!

+##Prerequisites
+For running a miner, you need enough resources.
+The minimal requirements for running a miner are

+Public IP address
+Network bandwidth: 1Gbps
+RAM: 10GB
+Recommended hardware requirement:

+Network bandwidth: 10Gbps
+RAM: 32GB
+Note: Higher network bandwidth and RAM can lead to more rewards.